 - You have something worthwhile to say about (you can create brilliant content for it).

 The title you give a page becomes its clickable link in search results.
-Write a compelling title for your article and include the keyword in it.
+Write a compelling title for your article and include the keyword in it — this is the formula to get on the first page of Google.

 The description you give the page becomes the blurb below the clickable link in search results, if that description accurately describes the content your visitors will find upon landing on the page.
 Write a poor description, or no description, and Google will choose some of the page’s text to become the blurb in the search result.